Notes on the Geography of Northern India: New Delhi

-In 1911, bothered by political troubles in Bengal, the British decided to relocate their capital to Delhi.
+In 1911, bothered by political troubles in Bengal, the British decided to relocate their Indian capital to Delhi.
 George V made the announcement himself while in India that year.
 What to call the new city?
-"Imperial Delhi" sounded right at first: the viceroy, Lord Hardinge, wrote that the new capital showed "the unfaltering determination to maintain British rule in India."
-The times were changing, however, and by 1926 the city was officially renamed the very self-effacing "New Delhi."
-Five years later a mere 15 Indian princes bothered to attend the grand inauguration.
+"Imperial Delhi" sounded good: the viceroy, Lord Hardinge, wrote that the name showed "the unfaltering determination to maintain British rule in India."
+The times were changing, however, and by 1926 the city was officially named the very self-effacing "New Delhi."
+Five years later a mere 15 Indian princes bothered to attend the inauguration.

-We begin with this near-desolation, the Plain of Barwari, on the northern fringe of the city.
-(If you want to find it--few tourists do!--it's just inside the city's ring road at about 1 o'clock.)
-And what's here?
-The Coronation Grounds, used in 1877, when Victoria was named Empress of India, again in 1903 to commemorate the accession of Edward VII, and again in 1911, when George V announced the move of the capital from Calcutta to New Delhi.
+We begin with the desolate Plain of Barwari, on the northern fringe of the city.
+(It's just inside the city's ring road at about 1 o'clock.)
+This is the site of the Coronation Grounds used in 1877, when Victoria was named Empress of India.
+The site was used again in 1903 to commemorate the accession of Edward VII and again in 1911, when George V announced the move of the capital from Calcutta to Delhi.
 The column marks the spot where George and Mary sat.

 The previous picture was taken in 1980; this one in 2006.
 Not a lot of change.

 The plaque on the obelisk.